On diagonal digraphs, Koszul algebras and triangulations of homology spheres: Extended Hasse diagrams

 \begin{corollary} Let $K$ be a triangulation of a closed topological manifold $M$ of dimension at least one.
 Then $\hat G_K$ is diagonal if and only if $M$ is a homology sphere. \end{corollary} \begin{proof} Set $d=\dim(M)\geq 1.$ If $M$ is a homology sphere, then by Theorem \ref{th:manifold} we obtain that $\hat G_K$ is diagonal.
 Now assume that $\hat G_K$ is diagonal and prove that $M$ is a homology sphere.
 By Theorem \ref{th:manifold} we obtain that $\bar H_{n-2}(M,\ZZ)=0$ for $n\neq \ell,$ where $\ell=d+2.$ Substituting $m=n-2,$ we obtain $\bar H_{m}(M,\ZZ)=0$ for $m\neq d.$ Since $d\geq 1,$ we have $\bar H_0(M,\ZZ)=0.$ Therefore, $M$ is connected.
 If $d=1,$ then in this case we obtain $M=S^1.$ Further we assume that $d\geq 2.$

 Assume that $M$ is not orientable.
 Then there is a subgroup of index two in $\pi_1(M)$ \cite[Prop.
 3.25]{hatcher2002algebraic}.
 A subgroup of index two is normal.
-Therefore $H_1(M,\ZZ)=\pi_1(M)_{ab}$ is non-trivial, and this gives a contradiction, because $d\geq 2$.
+Therefore $H_1(M,\ZZ)=\pi_1(M)_{ab}$ is nontrivial, and this gives a contradiction, because $d\geq 2$.

 Assume that $M$ is orientable.
 For a connected orientable closed manifold $M$ of dimension $d$ we have $H_0(M,\ZZ)=H_{d}(M,\ZZ)=\ZZ $ \cite[\S 3.3]{hatcher2002algebraic}.
 Hence $M$ is a homology sphere. \end{proof}